Last Updated on November 16, 2022 by Paroma

 Beside Diablo Paso, the other spot for late night wine tasting is Jeffry’s Wine Country BBQ in Norma’s Way Alley, which has a huge patio and is dog friendly.
 Cendré Wines is also another cute spot for wine tasting in the evening with some outdoor seating available.

-This extremely popular dog friendly Paso Robles Winery showcases wine, food as well as love music continuing till 6 PM surrounding a chateau.
+Tooth and Nail winery is an extremely popular dog friendly Paso Robles Winery showcasing wine, food as well as love music continuing till 6 PM surrounding a chateau.
 You can either go for a mix of white and red tasting for $30 or all Reserve reds for $40.
 Our tasting was in a shaded patio and we went for a mezze platter to accompany our wine.
 If you want a quieter and more attentive experience, I highly recommend going for earlier tastings.

 The actual tasting occurs at assigned tables all over a beautiful patio overlooking their estate vineyards.
 You get to taste one white (Chardonnay) and four estate reds, of which the “Full Boar Red” was definitely my favorite Cabernet to enjoy!